Reforming Research Assessment

 Chairs:

-- Programme Manager Sean Sapcariu from the Luxembourg National Research Foundation
+- Dr. Sean Sapcariu, Programme Manager, Luxembourg National Research Foundation

-- Professor Søren Serritzlew from the Independent Research Fund Denmark
+- Prof. Søren Serritzlew, Independent Research Fund Denmark

 Panelists:

-- Director Paula Adam from the Research Lab at the Agency for Health Quality and Assessment of Catalonia
+- Dr. Paula Adam Bernad, Director, Research Lab at the Agency for Health Quality and Assessment of Catalonia

-- Dr. Kelly Cobey, co-chair of DORA, from the University of Ottawa Heart Institute
+- Dr. Kelly Cobey, Chair DORA, University of Ottawa

 10:30 AM